erik/hotpot/README.md

 TCX, and FIT files.
 There's also a built-in web server to serve up [XYZ tiles], and endpoints to add new data via HTTP POST or [Strava webhooks].

-Designed to be self-hosted.
+Designed to run locally or be self-hosted.
 It's lightweight and snappy enough to fit onto the free tier of pretty much anything that can run a Docker container.
 Even with 100,000 km of activity data, [Fly.io]'s smallest instance can render tiles in ~1 ms.